HomeMy WebLinkAbout1938-11-21 20cv

 from the northerly end of Parcel 6, thence northerly and dis-

-tant about 1158 feet on land now or formerly of Louis Leturmy,
+on or formerly of Louis Leturmy,

-Bridget J. McKearney et al., Angelo and Antoinette Busa,
+Bridget J. McKearney et al. , Angelo and Antoinette Busa,

 Thomas Cavanaugh, and a private way.